ology/techn.ology.net/blog/2022/06/16/simple-analog-clock-in-perl/index.markdown

     my ( $s, $m, $h ) = time_point( $radius, $seconds, $minutes, $hours, 1 );

+Notice that we pass a `1` to the `time_point()` function this time.
+That is a "flag" that means, that the hands of the clock are to be plotted (and not the hour markings).

 Draw the hands of the clock with varying thickness and color:

     $clock->setThickness(8);